Thin film: Mechanical Behavior

-Stress and strain
+Stress

 Thin films may be biaxially loaded via stresses originated from their interface with a substrate.
-Epitaxial thin films may experience stresses from misfit strains between the coherent lattices of the film and substrate.
+Epitaxial thin films may experience stresses from misfit strains between the coherent lattices of the film and substrate, and from the restructuring of the surface triple junction.
 Thermal stress is common in thin films grown at elevated temperatures due to differences in thermal expansion coefficients with the substrate.
 Differences in interfacial energy and the growth and coalescence of grains contribute to intrinsic stress in thin films.
 These intrinsic stresses can be a function of film thickness.

-These stresses may be tensile or compressive and can cause cracking or buckling among other forms of stress relaxation.
+These stresses may be tensile or compressive and can cause cracking, buckling, or delamination along the surface.
 In epitaxial films, initially deposited atomic layers may have coherent lattice planes with the substrate.
 However, past a critical thickness misfit dislocations will form leading to relaxation of stresses in the film.